How to get in contactmake a referral

-We provide courses and therapies to people who are registered with a GP in East Sussex (excluding Brighton and Hove), are over 18 and struggling with mild to moderate stress, anxiety and or low mood.
+We provide courses and therapies to people who are registered with a Doctor's surgery in East Sussex (excluding Brighton and Hove), are over 18 and struggling with mild to moderate stress, anxiety and or low mood.
 We are not able to provide a service to anyone who is already open to another mental health service.

 There are a number of ways to make a referral:

-- If you want to speak to someone first about the treatment options available, the quickest way to make a referral without delay is to do this online using the link below.
+If you want to speak to someone first about the treatment options available, the quickest way to make a referral without delay is to do this online using the link below.

-If you are already receiving support from our service or you have already completed a self-referral via a different route, for example with your GP please do not submit either a new referral or complete a course registration form.
+If you are already receiving support from our service or you have already completed a self-referral via a different route, for example with your Doctor, please do not submit either a new referral or complete a course registration form.